tlwl19/EGL314/README.md

 options = ["January", "Febuary", "March", "April", "May", "June", "July", "August", "September", "October", "November", "December"]
 ```

-We will first need to create an array of the months in a year.
+We will first need to create an array of the days in a month.

 ```
 optionss = []